ai-joe-git/ComfyUI-Intel-Arc-Clean-Install-Windows-venv-XPU-/README.md

-# ComfyUI Intel Arc Clean Install (Windows, venv, XPU)
+# ComfyUI Intel Arc & Intel Ultra Core iGPU Clean Install (Windows, venv, XPU)

-This repository provides **fully automated batch scripts** to install and launch ComfyUI on Windows, optimized for Intel Arc GPUs using the XPU backend.
+This repository provides **fully automated batch scripts** to install and launch ComfyUI on Windows, optimized for both Intel Arc GPUs **and** Intel Ultra Core iGPUs (Meteor Lake/Core Ultra series) using the XPU backend.

 You get:
 - The latest ComfyUI and official frontend
 - An isolated Python virtual environment (venv)